New Adventures of Queen Victoria by Pab Sungenis for April 15, 2010

 16. Missing large

-utplagal Premium Member about 14 years ago
+utplagal Premium Member over 14 years ago

 Uh… doesn’t the verb “to be” take a predicate nominative?